 NS 8593 hydrochloride

-Selective KCa2 (SK) channel negative modulator; inhibits SK channel currents (Kd values are 0.42, 0.6 and 0.73 μM for SK1, SK2 and SK3 respectively at 0.5 μM Ca2+).
+NS 8593 hydrochloride is a selective KCa2 (SK) channel negative modulator; inhibits SK channel currents (Kd values are 0.42, 0.6 and 0.73 μM for SK1, SK2 and SK3 respectively at 0.5 μM Ca2+).
 Exhibits selectivity for SK channels over KCa1.1 (BK), KCa3.1 (IK), Kv, Nav and Cav channels.
 Inhibits afterhyperpolarization in hippocampal slices.

 |Storage||Store at +4°C|